History of Palestinian statehood: From prehistory to the Ottoman era

-Mandate Period
+British mandate period

-In 1917 the British Government issued the Balfour Declaration which declared British support for the creation in Palestine of a "national home for the Jewish people".
-The declaration was enthusiastically received by many Jews worldwide, but was opposed by Palestinian and Arab leaders, who later claimed that the objective was a breach of promises made to the Sharif of Mecca in 1915, in exchange for Arab help fighting the Ottoman Empire during World War I.
+The rise of Zionism in the late 19th and early 20th centuries saw a growing stream of Jewish immigration into Palestine.
+In 1917, during World War I, the British Government issued the Balfour Declaration which declared British support for the creation in Palestine of a "national home for the Jewish people".
+While the declaration was enthusiastically received by many Jews worldwide, the British Government was quick to point out that it spoke of a home, making no promise of a state.
+It was nevertheless opposed by Palestinian and Arab leaders, who later claimed that the objective was a breach of promises made to the Sharif of Mecca in 1915, in exchange for Arabs helping to fight the Ottoman Empire during the war.

+The defeat of the Ottoman Empire in World War I resulted in the dismantling of their rule.
+In 1920, the League of Nations granted Britain the mandate to govern Palestine, leading to the subsequent period of British administration.

 Many different proposals have been made and continue to be made to resolve the dilemma of the competing objectives, including an Arab state, with or without a significant Jewish population, a Jewish state, with or without a significant Arab population, a single bi-national state, with or without some degree of cantonization, two states, one bi-national and one Arab, with or without some form of federation, and two states, one Jewish and one Arab, with or without some form of federation.

 At the same times, many Arab leaders maintained that Palestine should join a larger Arab state covering the imprecise region of the Levant.
 These hopes were expressed in the Faisal–Weizmann Agreement, which was signed by soon-to-be Iraqi ruler Faisal I and the Zionist leader Chaim Weizmann.
 Despite this, the promise of a Pan-Arab state including Palestine were dashed as Syria, Lebanon, and Jordan declared independence from their European rulers, while western Palestine festered in the developing Arab-Jewish conflict.

 In light of these developments, Arabs began calling for both their own state in the British Mandate of Palestine and an end to the British support of the Jewish homeland's creation and to Jewish immigration.
 The movement gained steam through the 1920s and 1930s as Jewish immigration picked up.
 Under pressure from the arising nationalist movement, the British enforced the White Papers, a series of laws greatly restricting Jewish immigration and the sale of lands to Jews.
 The laws, passed in 1922, 1930, and 1939, varied in severity, but all attempted to find a balance between British sympathies with the Jews and the Arabs.